 If you’re someone who prefers learning a language with the help of a tutor, Memrise might not be the right choice for you.
 The courses and features in the app are for independent learners.

 Memrise App Review

-To use Memrise as a desktop app, you need to install either the BlueStacks or the Nox app player first.
+To use Memrise as a desktop app, you must first install the BlueStacks or the Nox app player.
 You’ll find them in the Apple Store and Microsoft Store.
-Second, use the search bar to find the “Memrise: Fun Language Learning” option, download it, and log in.
+Second, use the search bar to find the “Memrise: Fun Language Learning” option, download it and log in.

 The desktop and mobile apps offer the same features as the website version.
 The exceptions are grammar, pronunciation, and offline mode.
 The features available in the Memrise app are: